software-mansion/react-native-gesture-handler/docs/docs/gesture-handlers/api/pan-gh.md

 Translation of the pan gesture along Y axis accumulated over the time of the gesture.
 The value is expressed in the point units.

+### `changeX`

+Change of the translation along X axis since the previous event.
+The value is expressed in the point units.

+### `changeY`

+Change of the translation along Y axis since the previous event.
+The value is expressed in the point units.

 ### `velocityX`

 Velocity of the pan gesture along the X axis in the current moment.
 The value is expressed in point units per second.